 Detailed investigation reveals unexpected connections among people who played critical roles related to the attacks of September 11, 2001.
 Earlier articles have covered some of those connections with respect to the World Trade Center (WTC) and the official reports which were produced to explain the WTC events.[1,2] This article will begin to outline a wider set of connections that encompasses more aspects of 9/11.
 Readers may find that, with respect to the 9/11 attacks and those who were responsible for protecting us from terrorism, it is a small world after all.

-Barry McDaniel came to the WTC security company Stratesec, in 1998, to become its Chief Operating Officer.
-In the years before 9/11, Stratesec had contracts to provide security services not only for the WTC, but also for United Airlines, which owned two of the planes hijacked on 9/11, and Dulles Airport, where American Airlines Flight 77 took off that day.
+Barry McDaniel came to the WTC security company Stratesec, in 1996, to become its Chief Operating Officer.
+In the next few years, Stratesec had contracts to provide security services not only for the WTC, but also for United Airlines, which owned two of the planes hijacked on 9/11, and Dulles Airport, where American Airlines Flight 77 took off that day.

 It seems an incredible coincidence that the “number two” man for Barry McDaniel today was formerly the closest colleague of Dick Cheney forty years ago.
 Of course, people who have studied the attacks in detail no longer believe in coincidences related to 9/11.

 It is also odd that LS2 is a company that is so focused on the “response” to 9/11.
 In fact, few companies are more focused on the 9/11 aftermath than LS2, whose mission is to “deliver a diversified suite of responsive defense solutions to government organizations and multinational corporations who provide military, law enforcement, security, peacekeeping, and emergency response operations across the globe.”
 The company’s subsidiary, Global Service and Trade, provides equipment for police state operations around the world.